pennyw1ze/NotesMasterECS/DependableDistributedSystems/Dependable Distributed System Recap.md

 - **Agreement**: No 2 correct processes decides different values;
 There is an important result here to remark:
 ###### FLP Impossibility result
-No algorithm can guarantee to reach consensus in an **asynchronous system**, even with one process crash failure.
+No algorithm can guarantee to reach consensus in an **asynchronous system** if we are in presence of crash.
 ### Floading Consensus
 Requires synchronous systems.
 All processes shares a proposal between each other, then a value is chosen with a **deterministic algorithm**.
 ##### Code